vkacherov/microservicesCafe/Labs/BaristaService/Readme.md

 <img src="./Images/createFunction.gif" width="100%"/>

-* We now have a basic function that will be triggered when there are new messages added to the "Panding Orders" queue.
+* We now have a basic function that will be triggered when there are new messages added to the "Pending Orders" queue.
 You can test your function by running it locally in the VS Code:

 <img src="./Images/vscodeFunctionDebug.png" width="100%"/>